 David introduces you not only to the place and culture, but also to some of his closest friends - people deeply connected to the landscape, and firmly occupying their unique place in the world.
 You will have the opportunity to hear world-class musicians and experience why County Clare is renowned for carrying the soul of traditional Irish music.

 We will open this trip to applications in Autumn 2021.
+To be notified when applications become available, please sign up for our email list at the bottom of this page.

 SEPTEMBER 7th - 14th, 2021